pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

         return 0;
     }

-The assignment statement ``int theSum = 0;`` creates a variable called ``theSum`` and initializes it to hold the data value of ``0``.
+The declaration ``int theSum = 0;`` creates a variable called ``theSum`` and initializes it to hold the data value of ``0``.
-As in Python, the right-hand side of the assignment statement is evaluated and the resulting data value is “assigned” to the variable named on the left-hand side.
+As in Python, the right-hand side of each assignment statement is evaluated and the resulting data value is “assigned” to the variable named on the left-hand side.
 Here the type of the variable is integer.
-In Python, if the type of the data changes in the program, so does the type of the variable.
+Because Python is dynamically typed, if the type of the data changes in the program, so does the type of the variable.
 However, in C++, the data type cannot change.
 This is a characteristic of C++'s static typing.
 A variable can hold ever only one type of data.
 Pitfall: C++ will often simply try to do the assignment you requested without complaining.
 Note what happened in the code above in the final output.

+.. mchoice:: mc_bool
+   :answer_a: Setting theBool to anything other than true or false is ignored.
+   :answer_b: Setting theBool to anything > 0 will be true and false otherwise.
+   :answer_c: false == 0 and true = !false i.e. anything that is not zero and can be converted to a Boolean is not false, thus it must be true.
+   :answer_d: I have no idea.
+It makes no sense.
+   :correct: c
+   :feedback_a: No. Try changing the code and setting theBool to 0.
+   :feedback_b: No. Try changing the code and setting theBool to -4.
+   :feedback_c: Correct!
+   :feedback_d: Try again.
+One of the above is correct.
+You might try changing the code and rerunning.

+   Why did theBool output a value of 1 after being set to 4?

 Character Data
 ~~~~~~~~~~~~~~